lucy-2424/polyQ_genes_characterization_analyses/README.md

 # Project
-This contains the R and BASH scripts, results and data required for the analyses performed for **"Unbiased genomic characterization of human traits associated with polyglutamine disease genes to inform therapeutic strategies."**
+This contains the R and BASH scripts and data required for the analyses performed for **"Unbiased genomic characterization of human traits associated with polyglutamine disease genes to inform therapeutic strategies."**

 ## Directory Structure
 - `data/`: Contains data used for analyses.
 Some data sets are restricted and have not been included in the folder.